fabianlischka/InfoSec101/InfoSec101.md

   - **Adblock Plus**: Blocks ads when browsing.
 Android, Chrome, Firefox, IE, Opera, Safari.
 Lets “acceptable ads” through by default.
 [Link](https://adblockplus.org)
   - **Disconnect**: Stops trackers when browsing.
 USD 50/a.
 Open Source.
 OS X, Win, Android, iOS [Link](https://disconnect.me)

-- Note: On Android, these apps are banned from the Play Store, because they (obviously) interfere with Google's business model.
+- Note: On Android, some of these apps are banned from the Play Store, because they  interfere with Google's business model.
 [Source: Disconnect Blog](https://blog.disconnect.me/blog/google-just-banned-our-new-android-app-before-it-even-launched-another-example-of-why-privacy-friendly-alternatives-for-android-app-distribution-are-critically-important)
 - Also see [Browser Addons on Prism Break](http://prism-break.org/en/all/#web-browser-addons), and a [comparison](http://www.areweprivateyet.com)

 #### Advanced Steps: Browsing